Sermons

 1 January 2017

 What will 2016 be remembered for?
 For many it will be one of the worst years of terrorist attacks.
-It’s estimated around 1500 have been killed and 3500 injured in terrorist attacks around the world.
-Or perhaps it will be remembered for the celebrity deaths such as Carrie Fischer and her mother Debbie Reynolds, singers… Read more
+It’s estimated around 1500 have been killed and 3500 injured in… Read more

 True God and True Human